andydunstall/piko/README.md

 Therefore your services may run anywhere without requiring a public route, as long as they can open a connection to Piko.
-This enables accessing services in private environments, such as an external customer network or your local network It can also be used to simplify your infrastructure as you don’t need to set up firewall rules, DNS, certificates, load balancers…
+This enables accessing services in private environments, such as an external customer network or your local network.
+It can also be used to simplify your infrastructure as you don’t need to set up firewall rules, DNS, certificates, load balancers…

 ### Endpoints